 "It's ok."
 She was trying desperately to compose herself and it was purely for my benefit.

-I didn't deserve it for how I had just spoken to her, but everything about her seemed to radiate compassion…I sensed that whoever she was, she was used to putting others first before herself.
+I didn't deserve it for how I had just spoken to her; damn it I didn't deserve her understanding at all.
+But everything about her seemed to radiate compassion…I sensed that whoever she was, she was used to putting others first before herself.
 The concept alone seemed so alien to me.
 I worked and lived in a cut throat world where you were always told to look out for number one.

 "So, my sister has been in here pestering you all day?"
 I asked, trying to lighten the mood.

 "She seems really nice."
 She sniffled back the upset that had threatened to spill out again.
 "She's been helping me try to remember."

 "How's that been going?"
 I enquired, genuinely curious.

 "Well I know my name…" She started.